Ultra-High-Energy Cosmic Rays from Neutrino-Emitting Tidal Disruption Events: Discussion

 There are potential solutions to this tension, where additional physical effects bring the required nuclear composition into consistency with the disruption of MS stars.
 A possibility is a strong enhancement of heavier elements through the injection processes.
 A simple, power-law enhancement factor might reproduce the required iron-like composition for the fdr-group (see Sec. \ref{sec:resulst_enhancement}), whereas for the aalc-group, a more complicated process that favors medium-mass elements would be required.
 Another idea is that during the disruption of a main-sequence star, central densities, and temperatures can dramatically increase for a very short period, leading to significant nuclear burning.
 However, there is no clear consensus on whether these conditions are sufficient: \citet{1989A&A...209...85L} argue in favor, while \citet{2009ApJ...705..844G} come to a negative answer.
 Thus, a self-consistent picture has not emerged yet.
 Such a picture will require a more comprehensive (UHECR-emitting) population model, which would not rely as much on the observed neutrino-TDE coincidences.
 Indeed, these may not be representative of the whole population; rather, they could be outliers with extraordinarily large neutrino fluences.

 During the completion of this work, a new study appeared \citep{2024arXiv240817419M}, revealing a re-brightening of AT2019aalc four years after its discovery.
 This new flare has characteristics -- such as a dust echo and X-ray emission -- that are similar to the first one.
 While the classification of AT2019aalc as TDE still remains unclear, it is speculated that its peculiar properties might be explained by the phenomenology of TDEs in AGN, for example, partial disruption.
 Spectroscopically, the flare source can be classified as Bowen Fluorescence Flare \citep[BFF, a relatively new class of flaring AGN,][]{Makrygianni_2023}.
 Interestingly, another such BFF with a very similar emission spectrum, AT2021loi, has been identified and has been found to be within the (rectangular) 90\% confidence region of neutrino event IC-230511.
 This neutrino arrived 680 (290) days after the first (second) optical peak of AT2021loi.\footnote{In fact, an additional neutrino-flare pair was found, involving AT2017bgt and the neutrino IC-200410A, which was, however, a poorly reconstructed cascade event.} These observations indicate that, indeed, AT2019aalc might be exceptional and that our aalc-group may correspond to a special type of TDEs in AGN related to BFFs, including AT2019aalc, AT2021loi, and, possibly, AT2017bgt.
 The spectroscopic results indicate that intermediate to heavy elements, required to describe the UHECR data, are indeed available in the system, even though a direct link to our TDE model requires more information on the origin of the emission lines, which is not yet available.
+Nevertheless, the limited sample size, classification ambiguities, and potential AGN contamination warrant caution against drawing strong conclusions from these individual events.

+\underline{\emph{Compatibility between observed neutrino energies and predicted neutrino spectra.}} The direct connection between neutrino energy and CR rigidity $E_\nu \simeq 0.025 \, R \, e$ (cf., discussion after \equ{rmax}, applied to nuclei heavier than hydrogen) means that neutrinos are produced at energies following $R_{\mathrm{max}}$ -- much higher than the inferred reconstructed neutrino energies in the 100~TeV range for the three neutrino-TDE associations.
+A quantification of the statistical compatibility between our predicted neutrino spectra (see \eg\ \figu{spectrum_epos}, upper right panel) and the energy uncertainty of the IceCube events is nevertheless not possible because uncertainties for the three TDE-associated events have not been published so far, and (especially for muon tracks) the energy estimate is strongly event-dependent and non-Gaussian; it depends \eg\ on the uncertainty on the vertex distance and how much energy was lost before reaching the detector (which means it depends on the direction, depth, etc.).